Birthdate: Oct 5, 1983

 Jesse Eisenberg earned plaudits for his debut performance opposite Campbell Scott in Dylan Kidd’s sex comedy, Roger Dodger (2002), with Isabella Rossellini, Elizabeth Berkley, and Jennifer Beals.
 He had small roles in Michael Hoffman’s The Emperor’s Club (2002) and M. Night Shyamalan’s The Village (2004), before landing the choice role of Walt in writer-director Noah Baumbach’s fine comedy-drama, The Squid and the Whale (2005), with Laura Linney, William Baldwin, and Anna Paquin, and which earned Baumbach the rare awards sweep of the top four American film critics organizations for best screenplay.

 Eisenberg’s first genre foray was in Wes Craven’s werewolf comedy, Cursed (2005), with Christina Ricci and Joshua Jackson.
-Eisenberg’s first starring (and title) role was in Fred Durst’s debut, The Education of Charlie Banks (2007), followed by the wonderful and overlooked indie directed by Sol Tryon, The Living Wake (2007), with a colorful cast including Jim Gaffigan, Ann Dowd, and Bryan Brown.
+Eisenberg’s first starring role (and title) was in Fred Durst’s debut, The Education of Charlie Banks (2007), followed by the wonderful and overlooked indie film directed by Sol Tryon, The Living Wake (2007), featuring a colorful cast that included Jim Gaffigan, Ann Dowd, and Bryan Brown.
 With Kristen Stewart, Bill Hader, Kristen Wiig, and Ryan Reynolds, Eisenberg enjoyed greater attention in Greg Mottola’s terrific ensemble comedy-drama, Adventureland (2009).

 Jesse Eisenberg joined another, more rollicking ensemble, Ruben Fleischer’s zombie comedy debut for Columbia Pictures, Zombieland (2009), with Woody Harrelson, Emma Stone, Abigail Breslin, and Bill Murray, which launched the sequel also directed by Fleischer, Zombieland: Double Tap (2019), with new cast members Rosario Dawson, Zoey Deutch, and Luke Wilson.
-Eisenberg’s breakthrough was in 2010 with his dazzling, dark enactment of Facebook creator/founder Mark Zuckerberg (and a rare and highly unflattering portrait of a living corporate titan) in David Fincher’s The Social Network, with Andrew Garfield, Justin Timberlake, Armie Hammer, and Max Minghella.
+Eisenberg’s breakthrough came in 2010 with his dazzling, dark portrayal of Facebook founder Mark Zuckerberg (and a rare and highly unflattering depiction of a living corporate titan) in David Fincher’s The Social Network, alongside Andrew Garfield, Justin Timberlake, Armie Hammer, and Max Minghella.

 Although he once provoked a cease-and-desist order from Woody Allen’s attorneys for a screenplay he wrote about Allen’s life, Jesse Eisenberg co-starred in two Woody Allen movies, starting in 2012 with the rom-com To Rome with Love (2012), with Alec Baldwin, Roberto Benigni, Penelope Cruz, Judy Davis, Greta Gerwig, and Elliot Page; and continuing in 2016 with Café Society, with Jeannie Berlin, Steve Carell, Blake Lively, Parker Posey, and Kristen Stewart.